Headphones, Feedback, and Bleed

 Why Don't I Hear My Own Voice?

 When you hear your own voice on a phone call, that's called sidetone – it can be helpful on the phone to moderate the volume of your own voice.
+Some recording software calls this feature "monitoring".
+Cast does not use sidetone.

 In Cast, we provide a VU meter for each participant in a Studio session, which lets you directly monitor your recording volume to make sure it isn't too quiet (if the meter is barely filling up), or too loud and clipping.
 Because it's possible to adjust your system volume to make your own voice appear louder or quieter (without affecting the volume of your actual recording) we've found that Cast's VU meter is the best way to accurately and directly assess your recording volume.